WilliamLa59/neurosity-web-app/README.md

 2) In another terminal, cd into the client folder and run the react app using "npm start"

-### Test to see if your database is connected properly ( needs to be updated )
-If the connection string is correct you should be able to see "MongoDB connected successfully..." within the server side terminal when the server is started.
-If not you may have to go back and double check your .env file and connection string.

 ## ToDo List (in no particular order)
 - add timestamps for session end
 - explain functionality and processes in documentation